mercywangara/Mitumbaesales--Product-Documentation/FAQ.md

 ###  Is my payment secure?
 Yes.
 All payments go through secure mobile money APIs.

-###  How long does delivery take?
-This depends on trader location.
-Users get notified of delivery estimate after ordering.

 ###  Can I cancel an order?
 Yes, but only before the trader accepts it.
 Cancellations are tracked under your account.